TTitanUA/micropython_rotary_encoder/README.md

 ```

 ## Examples
-Examples of using the encoder can be found in the [examples] folder (https://github.com/TTitanUA/micropython_rotary_encoder/examples).
+Examples of using the encoder can be found in the [examples](https://github.com/TTitanUA/micropython_rotary_encoder/tree/main/examples) folder.

 <a id="feedback"></a>
 ## Bugs and feedback